-But have you thought about the moment when the recruiter inevitably asks: do you have any questions for me?
+But have you thought about the moment when the recruiter or headhunter inevitably asks: do you have any questions for me?

 This is one of the most important parts of your job interview.
 The company has seen your CV, they know what you are capable of, but there’s no time like job interview time to seal the deal.